Posts Tagged ‘Equity’

 $1.30

 The company does not receive a deduction with warrants, and the warrant holder does not recognize any income.
-Upon exercise of the warrant (share purchase) the capital gains holding period begins.
+Upon exercise of the warrant (share purchase), the capital gains holding period begins.
 Upon sale of the share after completing the holding period for capital gains, their tax bill would be $2.80 per share (i.e., $14 gain x 20%).
 In contrast, under the current IRS employee model, the employer realizes a $10 tax deduction for compensation expense (the gain at exercise), the employee recognizes the same amount as ordinary income.
 Upon a later sale the employee qualifies for capital gains on the additional $4 gain.
 Thus the Treasury nets only $1.30 per share in revenue in the employee model compared to the investor model, where the IRS realizes $2.80 per share in revenue.

 As we noted in an earlier blog entry treating corporate executives as shareholder/ investors for tax purposes would be beneficial to the Treasury by increasing revenue and simplifying taxation.
 More importantly, it would align tax policy with social and economic objectives of encouraging long-term stock ownership as a deterrent to excessive risk taking and of making corporate and individual taxation more transparent.

-- Paul McConnell is a Managing Director of Board Advisory, LLC
+Paul McConnell is a Managing Director of Board Advisory, LLC

 Download as PDF

-Heads We Win, Tails You Lose
+Executive Compensation: “Heads We Win, Tails You Lose”

-Originally published at Board Member magazine.
+[Originally published in Board Member Magazine.]

 It is not surprising the public perceives that executive compensation is a “heads we win, tails you lose” proposition.
 For the past three decades, executive pay plans have grown like kudzu in a muddy Georgia field.
 In an attempt to balance performance, competitiveness, risk and rewards we have also increased the complexity of pay.
 Given our lack of success to date, it may be time we fundamentally rethought this process.